- Download our Moving to Thailand Guide (PDF)

-However, expats need to be prepared for the fact that, like anywhere else in the world, there are pros and cons to living in Thailand.
-For example, underdeveloped areas may lack infrastructure and be home to few English speakers.
+That said, expats must be prepared for the fact that, like anywhere else in the world, there are pros and cons to living in Thailand.
 Here are a few of the main points to consider before moving to Thailand.

 Accommodation in Thailand

 + PRO: There’s a variety of housing

 Expats from all walks are sure to find a suitable home for their needs and budget in Thailand.
 The country offers a wide range of accommodation options, from traditional Thai housing to modern apartment blocks and villas.

 If an expat can’t speak Thai, affordable accommodation can be tricky to find.
 When dealing with an English speaker, the landlord will often try to charge a higher price.
 To avoid this, expats should try to get a Thai-speaking person to do the bargaining on their behalf.

 + PRO: The population is multicultural